prabhjotbawa/django_postgres_app/README.md

 ## Installing via helm (Recommended)
 Please refer https://prabhjotbawa.github.io/helm-charts/ for detailed instructions.
 I have also added the ability to capture `data-inserted` [custom metrics](custom-metrics.png) and get scraped by Prometheus.
+The app registers the metrics with
+Prometheus when `custom-metrics` endpoint is invoked.

 ## TODO
-The app could fail to launch if postgres isn't running using `docker-compose`.
-It's probably not waiting long enough for the database to get ready, although it calls a script to wait.
-Workaround: Re-run the web service from docker-compose and app runs just fine.

-The same issue is not seen when running the app on kubernetes since it handles it gracefully.
+Add unit tests to test the code.
+Simulate scenarios to test app launch when database is created v/s database already exists.

 **Please note**:
 * For production, `persistent volume claims` must be used to store the data.
 Since, I have not used PVC's, the data is